shubhamitradas/Toxicity-Challenge/README.md

 4. For most of the models/embeddings that I tried pre-processing the data did not influence the score much for the Deep Learning models .

-5. Embedding : Used various pre-trained embedding vectors such as FastText, Glove Twitter,Google News Word2Vec, Resnet.
+5. Embedding : Used various pre-trained embedding vectors mentioned below.
    Resnet seems to give the best result for a single model.

+   crawl-300d-2M.vec

+   glove.840B.300d.w2vec.txt

+   wiki.en.vec

+   glove.twitter.27B.200d.txt

+   GoogleNews-vectors-negative300.bin

+   numberbatch-en.txt

 6. Concatenated Glove[300] and Resnet[300] vectors with a total dimension of 600 for the Embedding Layer ,did not give a better result .